 Choosing between statins and niacin depends greatly on where your own levels stand, as well as the methods you have tried thus far.
 You should see changes within two to four weeks of taking statins or niacin.

 For those who aren’t interested in taking statins or niacin or are unable to, there are a few alternative medications available.
 These include:

 - PCSK9 inhibitors.
 This medication works by inhibiting a protein called PCSK9, which regulates how the liver clears out cholesterol.
 By binding to the protein, you lower cholesterol.
 This medication was effective in lowering cholesterol in several studies.
-Common side effects involved swelling or rash on the infection site, muscle pain, and in a small number of patients, eye problems.
+Common side effects involved swelling or rash on the injection site, muscle pain, and in a small number of patients, eye problems.
 Around 1 percent of participants experienced memory impairment or confusion.

 - Red yeast rice.
 Considered a natural medication, red yeast rice is a traditional Chinese medicine used to lower cholesterol.
 It contains several ingredients thought to help lower cholesterol, such as monacolin K. Monacolin K is a compound that is similar to lovastatin.
 Though natural, studies about red yeast rice’s long-term safety have not been conducted, and the results are unclear.
 It’s not currently approved by the FDA.

 It’s not safe to stop taking statins for the sake of trying a more “natural” treatment.
 Make sure you do your research and discuss all methods of treatment with your doctor, both conventional and natural.